cobalt-uoft/cobalt/README.md

 The goal is to provide a collection of RESTful web APIs that can allow developers to create applications or services that utilize public data from the University of Toronto.

-We want our databases to be self-sufficient (fully automated curation).
-We also want the APIs themselves to be easy to understand and use, but yet still very comprehensive in what it can provide to a developer.
+The databases are being developed to be self-sufficient (fully automated curation).

+The APIs themselves are being made to be easy to understand and use, yet still very comprehensive in what it can provide to a developer.
+In order to achieve this, we are actively contacting developers at UofT to see what use cases are needed in each API.

 Web APIs
 ----------